Connect with us

 Lower Risk

-Compared to individual stocks indices are lower risk.
+Compared to individual stocks, indices are lower risk.
 Since indices are diversified, they are generally less risky than investing in individual stocks.
 While individual stocks can have significant price swings, a diversified index is less likely to experience such extreme fluctuations.

 Lower Management Fees